Policy brief & purpose

 Our Temporary Layoff policy outlines our rules for temporarily suspending our employees.

-We recognize that layoffs (especially on a large scale) affect morale and job satisfaction.
+We recognize that large-scale layoffs, both temporary and permanent, affect morale and job satisfaction.
 For this reason, we see layoffs as a last resort during hard times.

 This policy applies to all our permanent full-time or part-time employees.